Alcoholism: Signs, Symptoms & Risks

 If you’re finding that alcohol has taken priority over other important aspects of your life, such as family, friends, work and is beginning to affect your health, it’s time to seek help.
 Alcoholism is a progressive disease that can develop rapidly if not addressed.

 Unfortunately, many people suffering from alcohol addiction avoid seeking help because of the guilt and shame attached to this illness.
 If you’re struggling with alcoholism or feel concerned about your drinking habits or those of a loved one, remember that you’re not alone.
 While seeking help may initially feel overwhelming, treatment for alcohol addiction is available in many forms, whether you choose outpatient treatment, free drug and alcohol services or support groups.

 Once you’ve decided you no longer wish to live your life stuck in the unrelenting cycle of alcohol addiction, CATCH Recovery is here to help you on your path to recovery.

 - Addiction assessments

-- Outpatient addiction rehab and therapy
+- Outpatient addiction therapy online

 - Residential rehab referrals